elixir-git/archived-jgit-port/README.md

 If you are interested in contributing, please reach out.
 I'll be adding notes on the current work at hand and items where first-time contributions would be especially welcome in the near future.

+The currently active project is to implement the API equivalent of the `git add` command.
+This project can be tracked via https://github.com/elixir-git/xgit/projects/1.

+First time contributors: Please see https://github.com/elixir-git/xgit/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22.

 ## Why an all-Elixir implementation?